goransh/react-super-context/README.md

 A tiny wrapper library around the React Context API that reduces the amount of boilerplate code required to create and consume contexts.

-**Warning: This project is in an experimental state.
-APIs may change at any time.**

 ## Features

 * Create contexts with no boilerplate